Emulator Issues #11324

 directory listing points to first block in BAT, which points to the next block up until the end (-1).

-#4 Updated by lpfaint99 almost 2 years ago
+#4 Updated by lpfaint99 over 2 years ago

 The analytics weren't in place when I wrote the feature, so I figured dolphin closing would get it to actually be reported